Exabyte-io/documentation/docs/tutorials/custom-input-workflow.md

 <img data-gifffer="/images/CustomAddDelete.gif" />

+!!!
+Warning "Custom workflows REQUIRE user input"
+    A custom workflow will not work if a unit is added without the user adjusting the input file text.
+Once the unit is added the user will need to open the unit and enter text into the input files to enable the simulation to run.
+As shown above, the control sections of a Quantum ESPRESSO file will be empty.
+Below, we show adding a custom VASP unit leads to empty INCAR and KPOINTS files that must be edited to enable the workflow to run.

 # Paste input files text

 There are a wide variety of example simulation input files available on the web.
 If we have not supported those workflows yet, we provide a method to run multiple step workflows.
 For example, there is a [VASP Wiki](http://cms.mpi.univie.ac.at/wiki/index.php/VASP_example_calculations) with a large number of example input files.